 Testing the potential employee's cognitive skills helps employers to anticipate their candidate's performance in the workplace and on the job.

-Numerical tests offer multiple-choice questioning to analyse the potential employee's handling of numerical data in a difficult workplace situation.
-The way a candidate answers the questions can help the employer recognise any potential weaknesses or strengths and determine whether the individual can adopt an analytical and efficient approach to deal with data.
+Numerical tests offer multiple-choice questions to analyse the potential employee's critical thinking and handling of numerical data in a difficult workplace situation.
+The way a candidate answers the questions can help the employer recognize any potential weaknesses or strengths and determine whether the individual can adopt an analytical and efficient approach to dealing with data.

 5. Coding Tests